 Yes.
 We ask that all patients and visitors wear a mask while at every Floyd facility.
 If you do not have a mask, we can provide you one upon your arrival.
 All Floyd staff are required to wear masks.

 What visitor restrictions are currently in place at your facilities?

-Floyd is limiting visitors to one designated visitor per patient for most services.
+Floyd is limiting visitors to two designated visitors per patient for most services.
 All visitors will be screened for flu-like symptoms, such as fever, cough or shortness of breath.
 If any of these symptoms are present the visitor will not be allowed to visit.
 Read more details about visitor restrictions.
 Read more about visitation restrictions.